Antique (province): Livestock and poultry

-Livestock and poultry raising in the province is through backyard or commercial system of production.
+Livestock and poultry raising in the province is through a backyard or commercial system of production.
 Data from Bureau of Agricultural Statistics (BAS) revealed that from 1,441,660 head of livestock and poultry in 1997, the number rose to 1,547,944 in 1998, an additional 106,284 heads, indicating a 7.37% growth.
 The main reason behind this growth is the increase in poultry production of almost 7.88 percent.

 Forestry

 Forest products include bamboo, buri, bariw, nito, log, charcoal, abaca, herbal vines and plants, wild flowers and others.
 These forest resources are of undetermined quantity, and are used as raw materials in the construction industry, furniture and handicraft.

-One of the most notable flower to be thriving the Antiqueño mountains would be the rafflesia, one of the biggest flowers in the world.
+One of the most notable flowers to be thriving in the Antiqueño mountains would be the rafflesia, one of the biggest flowers in the world.
 Rafflesia is Antique's provincial flower.

 A large percentage of forestland is classified as protected (59.29 percent or 70,338.52 hectares).
 A little more than 50 percent of the total forestland is vegetated.
 The municipalities of Culasi, San Remigio and Valderrama registered the highest vegetative cover with an area of 13,005 ha, 8637.50 ha and 6,35 hectares respectively.
 The remaining 40.71 percent or 48,296.48 ha are classified as production forests.

 Trade, commerce, and industry

-Major products shipped out of the province are palay, rice, copra, muscovado sugar, legumes, fruits and vegetables, livestock, fish and fish preparations, and seaweeds.
-Manufacture items like native gifts, toys, and housewares are sold in major cities of the country and abroad.
+Major products shipped out of the province are palay, rice, copra, muscovado sugar, legumes, fruits and vegetables, livestock, fish and fish preparations, and seaweed.
+Manufactured items like native gifts, toys, and housewares are sold in major cities of the country and abroad.
 Principal mined products exported include coal, marble, silica, copper and gemstones.

 The main goods entering the province are construction materials, dry goods, groceries, canned and bottled products, fertilizers and others.

 The capital town of San Jose de Buenavista is the center of business in the province while Culasi is the center of the North.

 Economically potential towns are San Jose, Sibalom, Caluya, Culasi, Pandan, Hamtic, Tibiao, Bugasong and Patnongon.

-With the revival of Antique Airport (also called Evelio Javier Airport), commercial flights have resumed and may contribute to the development of commerce and tourism industry especially in the capital town, San Jose.
+With the revival of Antique Airport (also called Evelio Javier Airport), commercial flights have resumed and may contribute to the development of the commerce and tourism industry especially in the capital town, San Jose.

-Banks and other financial institutions

-As of 1998, Antique has a total of eleven rural banks, six private commercial banks: BDO, Metrobank, EastWest, Chinabank, BPI, PSBank and three government banks:the Philippine National Bank, Development Bank of the Philippines and Land Bank of the Philippines have branches at San Jose de Buenavista and Culasi, Antique.
-There are also 51 multi-purpose cooperatives and four credit cooperatives.